nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific student.
+1. User requests to delete a specific student by matriculation number.
-2. System prompts for confirmation of deletion.
-3. User confirms.
-4. System deletes the student.
+1. System deletes the student.

     Use case ends.